daskeyboard/daskeyboard-applet--asana/README.md

 # Q Applet: Asana

-Displays Asana notifications from your prenium account on a Das Keyboard Q Series.
+Displays Asana notifications for your prenium account on a Das Keyboard Q Series.

 Example: